 After you create a bootable CD or DVD, insert it into the optical drive.
-Once you've downloaded and installed WinRAR, it associates the ISO extension as explorable; you can double-click the ISO file and browse the data in it. (from File Explorer) You can copy the files you need from the ISO to a regular folder via drag-and-drop.
+Once you've downloaded and installed WinRAR, it associates the ISO extension as explorable; you can double click the ISO file and browse the data in it (from File Explorer).
+You can then copy the files you need from the ISO to a regular folder via drag and drop.

 Moreover, you can extract and save all contents of the ISO to a location on your drive via a couple of commands — "Extract here" and "Extract to (...)".
 Once you're done, it's best to eject the DVD and put it away in secure storage.

 Acronis is a Swiss company, founded in Singapore.
 Celebrating two decades of innovation, Acronis has more than 2,000 employees in 45 locations.
 Acronis Cyber Protect solution is available in 26 languages in over 150 countries and is used by 18,000 service providers to protect over 750,000 businesses.